-Interface/Button Description DSL RJ-11 interface for connecting the host to the telephone jack on the wall or the MODEM interface of the splitter through a telephone line.
-LAN4/3/2/1 For a PC or other Ethernet-abled device to join the LAN of 224 by being connected to this interface with RJ-45 cable.
-WPS Press the button to enable or disable WPS function.
-WIRELESS ON/OFF Press the button to enable or disable WLAN function.
-ON/OFF Power switch, which is used to power on or power off the device.
+Interface/Button Description DSL RJ-11 interface for connecting the host to the telephone jack on the wall or the MODEM interface of the DSL splitter through a telephone line.
+This Ethernet RJ-45 interface has two functions.
+LAN/WAN Worked as a WAN interface that connects to the WAN for Ethernet uplink Worked as a LAN interface that connects to the Ethernet interfaces of computers or Ethernet devices.
+LAN3/2/1 For a PC or other Ethernet-abled device to join the LAN of 2740U by being connected to this interface with LAN3/2/1 RJ-45 cable.
+WPS Press and hold the button for 5 seconds starts WPS negotiation.
+WIRELESS ON/OFF Press and hold the button for 5 seconds starts WLAN.
+ON/OFF Power switch, which is used to power on or power off the host.
 12V DC IN (power) Interface for connecting the power adapter.
-Reset (On the bottom side) Press and hold the button for 15~20 seconds to restore the factory defaults.
+Reset (On the bottom side) Press and hold the button for 1 second to restore the factory defaults.